• Skip to primary navigation

 Pantry moths got that name for the obvious reason that they live in pantries and kitchen cupboards.
 I can think of a few more choice names for them…including “The Pests from the Pit of You-Know-Where.”
 Weren’t they one of the plagues of Egypt?
 They had to be!

 Having had way too much familiarity with them, I decided to learn more about them.
 Pantry moths most often feed off of grains and cereals, though I’ve found them in the most peculiar places including tea bags.
 (Maybe they were running out of ideas?)
-Another name for these moths, by the way, is “Indian Meal Moths”.
+Another name for these moths, by the way, is “Indian Meal Moths.”

 Pantry moths lay eggs…lots of them.
 Each moth may lay up to 300 eggs at a given time.
 That will soon be 300 moths, if they have their way!
 Yikes!
 From a few days to two weeks later, larvae emerge from those eggs.
 Larvae have no social graces and will show up where and when you least expect it.
-Can I tell you that one fell from the ceiling onto my kitchen table?
-Horrifying!
+Can I tell you that, horrifyingly, one fell from the ceiling onto my kitchen table?

 Keep food safe in these air tight food storage containers with labels AD

-Air tight food storage containers – set of 7! #AD
+Air tight food storage containers – set of 7! ad

 How To Keep Pantry Moths Out Of Your Home